Ashwagandha – For Over 4,000 Years Considered India’s Most Potent Herb and All-Around Tonic

 Various studies typically used a powdered extract dose of 300-500mg, though sometimes its from 2-6 grams.
 Usually, the bigger amounts are straight powdered roots and not an extract.
 There is not enough research to compare how these dosages compare to using tinctures.
 We encourage you to experiment and find what works for you.

 Side Effects and Contraindications

-It is not recommended to take in combination with sedatives or anti-anxiety drugs, or immunosuppressants.
-Please talk to your doctor before using if on these as well as thyroid medication.
+Please communicate with your physician prior to all supplementation, particularly if you currently take medications.
+An Ashwagandha tincture is not recommended to take in combination with sedatives, anti-anxiety drugs, or immunosuppressants.
+Please talk to your doctor before using if you take any of these or thyroid medication.

 Ashwagandha is a very safe root with next to no side effects for the vast majority of individuals.